cloudwan/gohan/docs/source/schema.rst

 - detail (array)

-  This paramter will be used in user side.
+  This parameter will be used in user side.
 Possible values are strings including read, create, delete, list, update.

 type string